pmean/introduction-to-sql/modules/5508-01-assignments.md

 #### HW01, Practice using the SELECT statement

-Graded: 3 point, one point deduction if submitted after the due date.
+Grading rubric is available on [my Github site][gra1].
+One point deduction if submitted after the due date.

 M01-Q01.
 Use the patient_type table in EHR datamart.
 Read all the fields and all 12 records from this table.